brandur/sorg/content/drafts/acid.md

 that's on the scale of TBs or larger, and I'll show you the 100s of GBs that are in there when they don't need to be.

-There are some use cases that legitimately need scalability, and for those you should choose a database that gives you as many of these guarantees as possible, even if it's on a per-partition scale.
+After reaching scale on the order of Google's, there's an argument to be made for giving up aspects of ACID in return for certain kinds of partitioning tolerance and guaranteed availability, but advances in newer database technologies that support some ACID along with scaling mean that you don't have to go straight to building on top of a glorified key/value store anymore.
 For example, Citus gives you per-shard ACID guarantees.
 Google Spanner provides distributed locking read-write transactions for when you need them.
-Both are interesting options in this space.

 !fig src="/assets/acid/foundation.jpg" caption="For best results, build your app on solid foundations."